jessicametzger/grcrfit/README.md

 Fit local cosmic ray & glamma ray fluxes, all in one go.
 We use MCMC (through Python's Emcee package) to constrain the cosmic ray spectrum parameters, and the solar modulation values, through comparison with cosmic ray (CR) and gamma ray (GR) data.
 The model has 5 basic steps, which are carried out by each walker at each iteration assuming a set of LIS parameters and solar modulation values:

-1. We assume the local interstellar CR flux is a power-law with respect to CR momentum (and, optionally, velocity).
+1. We assume the local interstellar CR flux is a single- or broken-power-law with respect to CR momentum (or, optionally, a single power law with both CR momentum and velocity).

 2. We assume solar modulation proceeds according to the simplified force-field model of Gleeson & Axford 1968.
 The modulated data is compared to the CR data.